Wifi Troubleshooting Guide

 Basic Troubleshooting Guide and Tips:

-Go to your device's Wifi settings and set each setting to the recommeded list, as shown above, then try to connect and login again.
+Go to your device's Wifi settings and set each setting to the recommended list, as shown above, then try to connect and login again.

 If you had previously connected to the SBCC-Guest network, you'll need to go to your list of Wifi networks and "forget" or delete it from the list.
 Then let your device find the networks again, and connect and login to the desired network.